jorisvink/sanctum/docs/agelas.md

 		State <- Keccak1600.squeeze(136)
 ```

-Additional Authenticated Data may be added at any time as long as this
+Additional Authenticated Data may be added at any time as long as it is
-matches in both the encryption and decryption process.
+done at the same position in the stream in both the encryption and
+decryption process.

 Each AAD call must fit in a single agelas_bytepad() block.